 Whether you saw it or didn’t, the feeling is always the same: you are devasted with the news and you must keep being mindful.

-Being mindful during this circumstances is very important part of the cancer journey of your loved one.
+Being mindful during these circumstances are a very important part of the cancer journey of your loved one.
 It will help yourself to support him/her with cancer better.
 You have to be ready emotionally when supporting someone with cancer and never ignore your feelings to focus on the needs of your loved one.

 Never block your feelings and always remember not to forget yourself despite you see the person with cancer suffers every second of the day.